bkw777/dl2/README.md

 ```
 $ dl -vue -m 1 -i Sardine_American_English.pdd1
 ```
-This set of flags tells dlplus to strictly emulate a TPDD1, disable some TPDD2 features and TS-DOS directory support which confuse SAR100.CO, and use the Sardine American English dictionary disk image file for any sector-access commands the client might issue.
+This set of flags tells dl2 to strictly emulate a TPDD1, disable some TPDD2 features and TS-DOS directory support which confuse SAR100.CO, and use the Sardine American English dictionary disk image file for any sector-access commands the client might issue.
-SAR100.CO is always being provided by default regardless of any commandline options so you don't have to do anything extra for that, and assuming "Sardine_American_English.pdd1" doesn't exist in your current working directory, dlplus will use the copy in /usr/local/lib/dl.
+SAR100.CO is always being provided by default regardless of any commandline options so you don't have to do anything extra for that, and assuming "Sardine_American_English.pdd1" doesn't exist in your current working directory, dl2 will use the copy in /usr/local/lib/dl.
 The disk image file is marked read-only and behaves the same as a normal disk with the write-protect notch open (write-protected).

 2: Enter the UR-2 menu.